Table of Contents

-Polysomnography (PSG): This is an experiment sleep study that compares oxygen concentration, body gestures, and electrical activity to see how they disrupt sleep vs. home sleep study (HST), which is done at home and is used to diagnose sleep apnea.
+Polysomnography (PSG): This is an experiment sleep study that compares oxygen concentration, body gestures, and electrical activity to see how they disrupt sleep vs. a home sleep study (HST), which is done at home and is used to diagnose sleep apnea.

 Electroencephalogram (EEG): This is a test that evaluates brainwaves and is able to detect any potential issues associated with them.

-Multiple sleep latency tests (MSLT): This during the day napping study, combined with a PSG at night, is being used to help diagnose narcolepsy.
+Multiple sleep latency tests (MSLT): This during-the-day napping study, combined with a PSG at night, is being used to help diagnose narcolepsy.

 How can we treat sleep disorders?

 Healthcare providers recommend a variety of treatments, including: